raicool/MK7-Ghost-Manager/README.md

 ## Usage
+### Ubuntu
 the ghost manager requires sdl2 and sdl2_image to be installed
-### Ubuntu
 ```
 sudo apt-get install libsdl2-2.0-0
 sudo apt-get install libsdl2-image-2.0-0
 ```

+### Windows
+the ghost manager required Visual C++ 2015 and 2019 redistributables to be installed